 There are different variants or spellings for the cities of the churches mentioned in Revelation.

 All in Revelation Chapter 2 and Chapter 3 are located in what is now western Turkey, on the Aegean Sea.
-The first epistle begins to the church at Ephesus (now ruins at Selcuk), followed by Smyrna (now Izmir), Pergamos (now Bergama), Thyatira (now Akhisar), Sardis (now ruins at Salihli), Philadelphia (now Alasehir), and final Laodicea (now ruins near Denizli).
+The first letter went to the church in Ephesus (now ruins at Selcuk), followed by Smyrna (now Izmir), Pergamos (now Bergama), Thyatira (now Akhisar), Sardis (now ruins at Salihli), Philadelphia (now Alasehir), and final Laodicea (now ruins near Denizli).

 1. Epistle to Ephesus (Rev. 2:1-7)